Mecaru/homogeneisation/README.md

 - "journal.md": sums up the advances made through the project
 - "inputs", "outputs": folders containing .txt data to automate the computations
 - "model_descriptions": folder containing the descriptions of the models
+- "model_comparison": folder containing text files with data to be compared with models